 Alcohol also has a high physical dependence and addiction liability.
 According to the 2016 National Survey on Drug Use and Health, nearly 15.6 million Americans aged 12 or older struggle with alcohol addiction.

-Using sleeping pills and alcohol together exponentially increases the likelihood of developing a poly-drug use disorder and other mental health disorders.
+Using sleeping pills and alcohol together exponentially increases the likelihood of developing a poly-drug use disorder and other co-occurring mental health disorders.